Raj1328/Charity-Donation-Tracker-with-Transparent-Fund-Allocation1/README.md

 ## Key Features

-- Register and remove charities by the contract owner.
+Charity Management: Only the contract owner can add or remove charities.

-- Donors can donate Ether directly to a registered charity.
+Direct Donations: Donors can send Ether directly to any verified charity.

-- Real-time tracking of total donations per charity.
-- Immediate fund transfer to the charity's address.
+Transparent Records: Every donation is logged with donor, amount, and timestamp.

+Instant Transfer: Donated funds are instantly sent to the charity’s wallet.

-- Events emitted for donations, additions, and removals.
+Event Logging: Emits events for donations, charity additions, and removals.

+Cumulative Totals: Tracks and displays total donations per charity.

 ## Future Scope